minprog/progik-old/30 Homework/10 Homework 1/10 Homework.md

 [![codecademy](codecademy.png)](https://www.codecademy.com/tracks/python/resume)

 We ask that you complete the course up to and including the section "Exam statistics".
-You do not have to do the final two sections, but if your going pretty fast, please feel free to do so!
+You do not have to do the final three sections, but if your going pretty fast, please feel free to do so!